drahosj/308labs/lab-05/lab05.md

 #If you like it, then you shoulda put a mutex_lock on it
 For the task in the previous lab, there was no reason for variables & information to be shared between multiple threads as each thread computed its own value in the result matrix without need of input from another thread.
 Though great, it’s not a very interesting problem to solve.
 For more interesting problems, there is a need to share memory between threads.
-One example of such an interesting problem would be calculating the standard deviation of a distribution.
+A trivial example of this would be to increment a shared variable between multiple threads.
 The program to do that is as follows:

 ~~~c
 #include <stdio.h>